yanmxa/genpilot/sample/runbooks/cluster-unknown.md

 oc -n open-cluster-management-agent logs -l app=klusterlet-registration-agent --context <managed-cluster-context>
 ```

-If the `klusterlet-registration-agent` deployment is not found, then go to the next step to check the klusterlet agent instance.
+If the `klusterlet-registration-agent` deployment is not found, then go to the next step to check the klusterlet controller instance.
 Which is responsible to create the klusterlet registration agent!

-(3) Check the klusterlet agent controller instance(deployment and pod)
+(3) Check the `klusterlet controller` instance(deployment and pod)

 ```bash
 # the deployment
 oc -n open-cluster-management get deploy/klusterlet --context <managed-cluster-context>
 ```

-If the klusterlet agent controller instance isn't running, this is why the klusterlet registration agent instance is not operational!
-Then get the deployment detail(like `oc describe deploy/klusterlet ...`) of the klusterlet agent controller to find why the instance hasn't running and return the result.
+If the `klusterlet` controller instance isn't running, this is why the klusterlet registration agent instance is not operational!
+Then get the deployment detail(like `oc describe deploy/klusterlet ...`) of the klusterlet controller to find why the instance hasn't running and return the result.

-If the klusterlet agent controller(pod) exists, check the logs of the klusterlet agent controller.
+If the `klusterlet` controller(pod) exists, check the logs of the klusterlet controller.

-(4) If there is an instance of the klusterlet agent controller running on the managed cluster, check its logs on the managed cluster.
+(4) If there is an instance of the `klusterlet` controller running on the managed cluster, check its logs on the managed cluster.

 ```bash
 oc -n open-cluster-management logs -l app=klusterlet --context <managed-cluster-context>
 ```

-If the klusterlet agent controller is running and no errors are found in the klusterlet agent log, consider other potential causes for the unknown status.
+If the klusterlet controller is running and no errors are found in the klusterlet log, consider other potential causes for the unknown status.